Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Preliminary Concepts

-and call $H(S)$ the Hutchinson of the set $S$. \end{dfn}
+and call $\mH(S)$ the Hutchinson of the set $S$ with respect to $\mcT$. \end{dfn}

-\begin{thm} (Hutchinson \cite{ba00007})\ \ For any IFS with Hutchinson operator H, there exists a unique compact set $F\subset\C$ such that $H(F)=F$.
-Furthermore, for any compact $S_0\subset\C$, the recursive iteration $S_{n+1}:=H(S_n)$ converges to $F$ in the Hausdorff metric. \end{thm} \prf The proof follows from the Banach Fixed Point Theorem, once we show that $H$ is contractive in the Hausdorff metric over compact sets, which form a complete space. \sqr
+\begin{thm} \textup{(Hutchinson \cite{ba00007})} For any IFS $\mcT$ with Hutchinson operator $\mH_\mcT$, there exists a unique compact set $F_\mcT\subset\C$ such that $\mH_\mcT(F_\mcT)=F_\mcT$.
+Furthermore, for any nonempty compact set $S_0\subset\C$, the recursive iteration $S_{n+1}:=\mH_\mcT(S_n)$ converges to $F_\mcT$ in the Hausdorff metric. \end{thm}\begin{proof} The proof follows from the Banach Fixed Point Theorem, since it can be shown that $\mH_\mcT$ is contractive in the Hausdorff metric over the complete metric space of nonempty compact subsets. \end{proof}